ExtcanaRy/MediaPlayer/README.md

 ## Usage
+NBS music files should be placed in the ``plugins\MediaPlayer\nbs`` folder
+Note: Currently, NBS music that uses a language other than English as its file name is not supported at this time, please change its file name to English when using it.
+Spaces, underscores, numbers, letters, etc. are allowed in the files.

-NBS music files should be placed in the ``plugins\MediaPlayer\nbs`` folder Use ``/mp`` or ``/mediaplayer`` as the main command in the game The subcommands are ``list``, ``play`` and ``stop``.
+Use ``/mp`` or ``/mediaplayer`` as the main command in the game The subcommands are ``list``, ``play`` and ``stop``.